 Jeremy Levin, chairman of the global Biotechnology Innovation Organization (BIO) says, “Testing is a core part of a public health campaign to defeat any epidemic or pandemic.”

 He adds that COVID-19 testing helps serve multiple functions:

 In a recent editorial of the Infectious Diseases Society of America (IDSA), leading infectious disease authorities stressed the importance of continued COVID-19 testing to manage the pandemic.
 According to researchers, continued testing also empowers healthcare providers because with the information they have, they can:

 Researchers are concerned that one reason for the drop in testing is that the tests are being displaced by vaccines.
 Public Health Departments do not have the capacity to do both efficiently.
-At Total Testing Solutions, we are proud to offer both testing and vaccinations to the public free of charge, and can offer both services in the same appointment for those who are interested.
+At Total Testing Solutions, we are proud to offer both testing and vaccinations to the public, and can offer both services in the same appointment for those who are interested.

 The Federal government has also recognized the importance of testing and has put a focus on ramping up testing initiatives since the start of the pandemic.